British Rail Class 507: Replacement

 Merseyrail expected that the Class 507 and 508 units would be withdrawn around 2014 and replaced by a new EMU, but this was postponed following a refurbishment.
 In May 2012, Merseytravel announced that it had formally begun a project for replacement.
 The fleet received a refresh package including external re-livery, internal enhancements and engineering work.

 In January 2016, Merseytravel announced the short list of companies bidding to build new trains which will replace the Class 507 and 508 on the Merseyrail network.
 In December 2016, Merseytravel announced that Stadler had won the £460 million contract and that the new trains would be delivered from summer 2019 with all the old trains replaced by 2021.
 The first unit entered service late in January 2023.

 Preservation

+The last Class 507 leaving Newport, Wales, 23 January 2025.
+The unit nearest the camera (507001) has been preserved; the other unit (507029) was scrapped in Newport.

 In March 2024, the Class 507 Preservation Society reached an agreement to preserve 507001 after the chairman of the society bought the unit for £1 from Angel Trains.
 A crowdfunding campaign to raise £10,000 to move the train by road to the Nant Mawr visitor centre at the Tanat Valley Light Railway was set up by the society in May 2024.

 On 23 January 2025, 507001 arrived at Unimetals Newport where it was then taken by road to Alstom's Litchurch Lane Works in Derby, arriving on 27 January 2025 in preparation for its display at Alstom's The Greatest Gathering event in August 2025.

 A DMSO coach from 507028 has been placed in the new Merseyside Fire & Rescue Service Training School at Aintree Fire Station.